alphagov/smart-answers/doc/arch/adr-001-removing-smartdown.md

 ## Decision

-Take some of the learnings from Smartdown and use them to improve the Ruby Smart Answers.
+We will take some of the learnings from Smartdown and use them to improve the Ruby Smart Answers.

-Use ERB templates instead of [PhraseLists][phraselist-commit] to bring Ruby Smart Answer outcomes closer to Smartdown outcomes.
+We will use ERB templates instead of [PhraseLists][phraselist-commit] to bring Ruby Smart Answer outcomes closer to Smartdown outcomes.

-Convert existing Smartdown Smart Answers to Ruby.
+We will convert existing Smartdown Smart Answers to Ruby.

-Remove Smartdown.
+We will remove Smartdown.

 ## Status